Part of an ongoing effort to watch each of the films in Roger Ebert’s Great Movies series. The introduction and full list can be found here.

 The cross-cutting between the would-be lovers and the boxing ring, between scenes of exquisite tenderness and proto-Raging Bull violence, is one of the film’s key achievements.
 Griffith explored this in Birth of a Nation, juxtaposing battle scenes with a somber family dinner, but here it’s much more accomplished and effective at building tension.
 There’s little doubt where things are headed, and his set-up is more than a little heavy-handed, but the feeling is palpable: you root for Barthelmess and Lucy’s gentle kindness, even as the evidence mounts that the world has no place for it.

 I don’t mean to paper over the exoticism, but it really is deployed in this case for something like noble ends.
-The film is firmly with us on the side of the lovers, and horrified but unsurprised at the xenophobia and injustice of the larger society they inhabit.
+Broken Blossoms is firmly with us on the side of the lovers, and horrified but unsurprised at the xenophobia and injustice of the larger society they inhabit.
 Unfortunately, Griffith once again, even despite himself, gave form to pernicious stereotypes that haunt movies to this day.
 As in Birth of a Nation, which he really seems not to have noticed was virulently racist, these ideas are taken for granted.
 Unlike Birth of a Nation, this is a story worth telling, even if it’s been told a thousand times, and it carries a clear message – love might not conquer all, but it’s better than the alternative.

 Ebert’s review is here.
 Favorite line: